Why do I love blogging for food & coffee in Zurich?

 - For the Moccamaster you need a paper filter.

 Buy this equipment either on amazon or on coffeecircle.com.
 Get a great choice and good price ranges.

 After you have your equipment get familiar with some more information on coffee preparation

-- How fine or rough should the coffee be grind?
+- How fine or rough should the coffee be ground?

-For French press or the moccamaster you would want a coarse grind.
-Using a simple moka machine you go for a fine grind.
-Somehow, find your own grinding and play with it!
+For the French press or the moccamaster, you would want a coarse grind.
+Using a simple Moka machine you go for a fine grind.
+Somehow, find your grinding and play with it!

 - Some insights about the roasting of the coffee beans

 Dark coffee beans display a lot of visible oils, this is typical of your dark roast and espresso roast blends.
 The oil simply means the beans were roasted longer than their less oily counterparts.